rrainey/agc-mechanical-cad/README.md

 The content in this repository represents my work using Fusion 360 to generate CAD models from those original drawings using modern CAD/CAM tooling.

+### Archived Drawings Collections are Incomplete

+It is worth saying that the archives that I have found so far on this project are incomplete.
+The AGC evolved substantially over its lifetime  -- descriptions of many changes are captured in Engineering Change Proposals (ECPs) which may or may not be completely reflected in the archived drawings.
+Also, there are gaps in the drawing collections.
+This requires reconstruction
+of some parts in order to develop a more complete model.

 ## How These Models Were Created

 [Autodesk's Fusion 360](https://www.autodesk.com/products/fusion-360/students-teachers-educators) was used exclusively to create these models.